martins-vds/gh-migration-scripts/docs/Migration Plan v1.5.md

     .\scripts\setup-nuget.ps1
     ```

-3. Close and reopen PowerShell (recommend opening with elevated Admin permissions) to ensure the PATH is updated
+3. Close and reopen PowerShell (recommend opening with elevated Admin permissions) to ensure the PATH is updated and available.

 ## Step 9: Set environment variables